northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

   <commands to execute>
 Example Parallel Job Scripts
 ----------------------------
-Parallel jobs should be used with code that is configured to use the reserved resources.
-If your code is not optimized for running in parallel, your job could fail.
+Parallel jobs should use code configured to use the reserved resources.
+Running unoptimized code in parallel could fail.
 The following script examples all allocate additional memory.
 The default memory per allocated core is 1GB.
-If your calculations try to use more memory than what is allocated, Slurm automatically terminates your job.
-You should request a specific amount of memory in your job script if your calculations need more memory than the default.
+If your calculations try to use more memory than allocated, Slurm automatically terminates your job.
+You should request a specific amount of memory in your job script if your calculations need more than the default.

 8-task job, one node and additional memory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^